UWSEDS-aut17/uwseds-group-transit-and-social-science/README.md

 https://www.psrc.org/household-travel-survey-program

-The user runs the analysis by typing in the command line:
+The user will download or clone our repo off of github, and can run the analysis by typing in the command line:

 "python transit_tracker.py"